Specification — AI Native Data Format

 Benchmark: DCP vs JSON vs Natural Language

-Claims need numbers.
+Given that DCP is as readable as JSON, the remaining question is cost.
 We ran a reproducible benchmark comparing the same data in three formats across data size, parse speed, and LLM token cost.

 Data Size (10,000 records)